zcashe/cse15l-lab-reports/lab2.md

 ## Using add message first time
 ![Image](assets/Lab2-Message2.png)

-Methods Called: url.getPath().equals()
+Methods Called:
+1. url.getPath().equals()
-url.getPath().contains()
+2. url.getPath().contains()
-Url.getQuery().split
+3. Url.getQuery().split
-url.getQuery()
+4. url.getQuery()

 Relevant arguments and field values:

-Argument url of type URI, is the url we are changing and loading the page with Then we have the empty chatString value, the string array parameters which will contain the split url query.
+Argument url of type URI, is the url we are changing and loading the page with.

+Then we have the empty chatString value, the string array parameters which will contain the split url query.

 Which values change:

 When we load the new page with out ?s=Hi bruh&user=Zac the url value is now changed to have that at the end.

-Then parameters is updated to be a string array split at the = and & signs, making it a length 4 array where Parameters[0] = s
+Then parameters is updated to be a string array split at the = and & signs, making it a length 4 array where

+Parameters[0] = s

 Parameters[1] = Hi bruh

 Parameters[2] = user

 Parameters[3] = Zac

-Then since parameters[0] = s, chatString gets updated to append Zac: Hi Bruh and the new line.
+Then since parameters[0] = s, chatString gets updated to append "Zac: Hi Bruh" and the new line.

 Then because of the url encoding, the space gets turned into +, so we change it back to a space before we display.

 ## Using add message second time